 Thinking about this as a journey is so important.
 How people communicate is so closely tied to their own internal operating systems – developed and ingrained over the course of their lives.
 It’s unreasonable to think they can change everything in one day.
 The workshop serves to introduce critical concepts and initiate some practice, but skills need to be reinforced over time for them to take hold and for people to make positive changes to their mindset and practices longer term.

 Follow-up coaching is one form of reinforcement that has worked well for my clients.
 I sometimes hold one-on-one coaching sessions with workshop participants, but I’m also a big fan of group coaching sessions so that multiple participants have the chance to learn from each other’s experiences.
 Either way, the goal of the coaching is for people to get guidance and input as they make their first attempts at applying the new concepts to their real, live work.
 This helps seal the learning for the coachee, and has the added benefit of producing better, clearer, more on-point documents for the organization immediately.

 Does it have to be a workshop?
 What about clients who need a different format?

-While we have talked about Strategic Communications as a workshop, I actually think about it more broadly as a set of important principles that can be shared with clients in a wide variety of formats.
+While we have talked about Communicating Insights as a workshop, I actually think about it more broadly as a set of important principles that can be shared with clients in a wide variety of formats.
 A full-day introductory workshop followed by reinforcing coaching is ideal, but we recognize that is not practical or cost effective for all clients.
 So we’ve adapted the content and exercises for a variety of formats, media, and learning goals.
 We’ve done shorter, high-level introductory sessions for groups of 100 or more, and we often cover this material with individuals one-on-one in coaching engagements when convening a larger group doesn’t make sense.
 We’re pretty flexible in working with clients to develop the solution that works best for their needs, and we’re always honest about the pros and cons of one approach versus another.